Hawg Hawlers Bass Club of St. Louis, Missouri

 The direction of the club includes a strong emphasis on friendly, affordable competition,improving our skills as anglers and increasing awareness of bass fishing - especially with children and young adults.Some of our regular teams consist of family members - husbands and wives, brothers, cousins, fathers and mothers fishing with their sons and daughters.
 At Hawg Hawlers it's about comradery and fun, not hardcore competition.It is not uncommon to see members discussing successful patterns before the tournaments begin.

 Our organization has seven officers.
 Their responsibilities include organizing, scheduling, obtaining proper authorization for tournaments, allocating club funds, publicizing information to the club members and maintenance of this website.
-In order (L to R) President Jim Romaine, Vice-President Mark Svetina, Treasurer Rich Harper, Co-Vice President Craig Kuhn, Tournament Chairmen Eddie Hinrichs & Andy Shands, Secretary Chris Himstedt.
+In order (L to R) President Jim Romaine, Vice-President Mark Svetina, Treasurer Rich Harper, Co-Vice President Craig Kuhn, Tournament Chairmen Chance Albertson & Andy Shands, Secretary Chris Himstedt.

 If you think the Hawg Hawlers Bass Club, an organization of sportsmen, women, and young anglers, sharing a common interest, and providing a different kind of club fishing, is the thing for you, simply review the Tournament Rules, complete the Membership Application, detach and return it along with your membership fee to the club Treasurer at the address on the form.